 Then, at last, my sister, Eleanor, introduced me to the Shrimp Tool.
 Let me show you how it works.

-Then, keep inserting and moving the tool to the back end of the shrimp.
+Then, keep inserting and moving the Shrimp Tool to the back end of the shrimp.

 Lastly, remove the shell away, and there you have one clean shrimp!